replicatedhq/replicated-field-labs/labs/lab18-helm-charts/README.md

 ## Make Update to Access Wordpress UI

 By default, Wordpress runs on port 80 but given that it is a pretty popular port it may already be in use.
-In the `values.yaml` file, the port is exposed like this:
+Also, Wordpress by default uses a service of typy LoadBalancer.
+In the `values.yaml` file, this is exposed like this: